youssefibrahim138/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l -a Display current directory contents, including hidden files ls -n -a Display current directory in long format with hidden files and user ID mkdir command used to make directory
+ls -l -a Display current directory contents, including hidden files ls -n -a Display current directory in long format with hidden files and user ID mkdir command used to make directory mv command used to move or rename files or direcotries